Research Partners: Expecting Justice and the University of California, San Francisco

 Funding: UCSF Preterm Birth Initiative

-Through process and outcome evaluations of this initiative, we aim to determine the impact of community doula care on a range of clinical outcomes and patient-reported outcomes, including engagement with prenatal and postpartum care, satisfaction with childbirth, and experience of respectful care.
-We use mixed methods and a range of data sources—program data, surveys, and in-depth interviews—to achieve this aim.
-The process evaluation began in April 2019 and is ongoing.
+From 2019 to 2022, researchers from the University of California, Berkeley and the University of California, San Francisco worked with SisterWeb to conduct process and outcome evaluations of this initiative.
+We aimed to determine the impact of community doula care on a range of clinical outcomes and patient-reported outcomes, including engagement with prenatal and postpartum care, satisfaction with childbirth, and experience of respectful care.
+We used mixed methods and a range of data sources—program data, surveys, and in-depth interviews—to achieve this aim.

 Collaborators: Cassondra Marshall, DrPH, UCB (PI); Marna Armstead, SisterWeb; Starr Britt, Roots of Labor Birth Collective; Monica McLemore, PhD, UCSF; Sayidah Peprah, Frontline Doulas